Monster Max: Reception

 and Superjuegos's J.C.
 Mayerick called it the number-one best of all-time upon release; the latter critic still thought it was in the top-three in his 1997 re-review.
 Sam of Consoles + called it one of the best action-adventure entries in the Game Boy library.
-Several critics found it the closet in quality to The Legend of Zelda: Link's Awakening (1993) out of most other video games, a preview article from Super Gamer covering it as the biggest Game Boy game since the Zelda game.
+Several critics found it to be the closest in quality to The Legend of Zelda: Link's Awakening (1993) out of most other video games, a preview article from Super Gamer covering it as the biggest Game Boy game since the Zelda game.
 For critics from Banzzai and GB Action, Monster Max took over Link's Awakening for the best Game Boy title.
 The game's originality was highlighted, such as in Ulf's review for Mega Fun which attributed it to its "unusual graphics and sophisticated gameplay."
 Abad was also excited the place for adventure games may open up in the Game Boy library as a result of Monster Max's high quality.

 Monster Max was widely praised for its challenge and variety in level design, requiring the player to be skillful and constantly think and motivating weeks of play.
 Damian of Super Gamer described it as "fiendishly complex yet childishly simple."
 Oulan Bator praised its gradual progression of difficulty, as well as the options and practical interface of the menu.
-Reviewers from Nintendo Magazine System praised the game's balance of dexterity-involved action segments and puzzles.
+Reviewers from Nintendo Magazine System (Official Nintendo Magazine) praised the game's balance of dexterity-involved action segments and puzzles.
 Staff from Super Power wrote that, over and above knowing when to use items and abilities, the player needed to predict if they had the right items for the following rooms, adding to the challenge.
 However, the magazine's Liikaa Ykistyiskohtia was annoyed by items not being placed in rooms where they were needed.